 Ben Taylor arrives in rental.
 Garrett Randolph, my novice-to-Porsches but certainly not the road or wilderness wingman, arrives in his new-to-him immaculate 1998 Boxter, German silver over sienna red leather.

 My buddy Ben who I met in Lewiston, Maine mid-1980s.
 He was going to Bates; I was a townie.
-I’ve always worried I ruined his life, but God, she is the only one to determine such things.
+I’ve always worried I ruined his life, but God, She is the only one to determine such things.

 We hit the road north with a film crew following after shooting amazing scene with Rod from Lloyd’s of Lone Pine.
 He tells the cameraman Derek how Slim Pickens got his name.
 They (Rod and Slim) were rodeo clowns together for many years.
 Lone Pine and Rod, a good friend of Ridley Scott is Rod, are simply the best!
 Ben and I bought matching hats from Rod.
 I found out in talking to Rod yesterday (June12th) that he got himself one as well, so we three have matching hats.
 Love mine!
+I ended up buying a bunch more of these great hats—one for Sam Ladd, one for Ben’s daughter, and another for myself since I thought I’d lost mine.
+Our Maine Coon found it under the porch, pushing it out with him nose.
+I knew once I bought the second, the first would appear, which is now kept pristine in the library of our house.

 The movie crew only asked me to do this six times I think!